Xonshiz/comic-dl/ReadMe.md

 This commands supports the creation of the config file, the addition and remove of series and the edition of the common download configuration.

 Once the config file is generated you can download automatically the new chapters available for your selected comics by running the command bellow.
-The command will automatically update the config file to the lastest chapter downloaded, so in the next run it'll download just the new ones.
+The command will automatically update the config file to the latest chapter downloaded, so in the next run it'll download just the new ones.

 ```
 python __main__.py --auto